-Second Commandment All Emergency Action and Fire Prevention Plans shall be about personnel, not about data.
+All Emergency Action and Fire Prevention Plans shall be about personnel, not about data.

 Too many workplaces have emergency plans that are all about data.
 All agree that protecting data is critical.
 But, what about the personnel at your workplace?
 Most employers are not required by law to have emergency plans for data.
 Yet just about every employer has an emergency plan for stats but not for staff!
 Remember, data can't sue you.
-But and injured or dead person will always sue you.
+But an injured person or dead loved one's family will always sue you.